about blog tags talk links

 Bijou Flicks is a non-commercial movie review blog by jute and vatski, featuring not only rants/raves/musings/reviews of movies but tv shows as well.

+The contents of this blog represent only opinions of the bloggers and general facts.
 However, for reference purposes, this blog may also contain links to external sites, which may or may not be commercial sites.
 Visitor discretion is advised.

 blogging about recent movies watched, asian tv and anime